When you think 1911…you think of the big and slow .45 ACP.

-On many 1911’s the plunger tube for the thumb safety and the slide stop are staked to the frame., but on the Ruger, the plunger tube is integral to the frame and cannot become loose, damaged or bent.
+On many 1911s, the plunger tube for the thumb safety and the slide stop is staked to the frame, but on the Ruger, the plunger tube is integral to the frame and cannot become loose, damaged, or bent.

 There is a visual port to provide confirmation of a loaded chamber as well.

-Magazine capacity is 9 rounds.
-This is a great, no frills pistol that will provide a lifetime of service and shooting fun.
+Magazine capacity is nine rounds.
+This is a great, no-frills pistol that will provide a lifetime of service and shooting fun.

 Of course, this is just a sampling to whet your appetite for a new 1911 in 9mm.
 Are these the best 9mm 1911s?
 With so many great guns on the market these days, it’s hard to say, but I believe they all represent fine quality, reliability, accuracy, and availability.